jracp/DecryptUsingSRAToolkit/README.md

 **Note**: Replace [filename] with the actual file name

 ## Step 11
-The decrypted compressed file will be stored in the same directory
+The decrypted compressed file will be replaced with encrypted file in the same directory.
+To see the actual file uncompress the compressed one

-## Step 12
-Uncompress the decrypted file to see the actual file

 # More info
 Check the following reference for further information
  - [Decrypting and Extracting Data](https://www.ncbi.nlm.nih.gov/books/NBK63512/#Download.i_used_the_vdb_tools_to_work_on)
- - [Installing OpenJDK on Debian-based systems]